 If you are coming from London or elsewhere in the UK, train is likely to be a good option.
 Edinburgh is well-served by trains, and they come right to the centre, serving both Haymarket and Waverley (the only station in the world named after a novel).
 For the best fares, book 12 weeks in advance.

-Don’t be afraid of going further afield, to areas such as the up and coming dock area of Leith, in search of better value.
-Edinburgh has a great bus network – £4 for a day ticket anywhere on the network (exact change only!
-Or a mobile ticket) – so just check that you’re near a bus route (Lothian Buses) before booking so you can easily get to and from the centre.
+If you’re on a tighter budget, or want to see more of Edinburgh, don’t be afraid of looking for a B&B or Airbnb further afield, in areas such as the up and coming dock area of Leith.
+Edinburgh has a great bus network – £4 for a day ticket anywhere on the network (exact change only!) – so just check that you’re near a bus route (Lothian Buses) before booking so you can easily get to and from the centre.

 What to wear/weather